Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Random Segment with Autoregressive Coding

-Randomized pretext tasks play an important role in a range of self-supervised learning algorithms.
-In NLP, for example, \cite{Yang2019XLNetGA} improves fix-order autoregressive language models by allowing all possible permutations of the factorization order during training.
+{\bf Stochastic Serialization.} Randomized pretext tasks play an important role in a range of self-supervised learning algorithms.
+In NLP, for example, \citep{Yang2019XLNetGA} improves fixed-order autoregressive language models by allowing all possible permutations of the factorization order

+during training.
 For autoregressive ViT training of stochastic token serialization, we adopt a similar strategy by shuffling the token sequence for each image sample.
 Note that this does {\em not} mean that our prediction sequence is ``orderless''.
-By moving from fixed raster-order prediction to randomized sequence prediction, keeping all else the same, we observe 20\% improvement in linear evaluation and $\sim$10\% in fine-tuning (Table~\ref{tab:serialization}). {\bf Stochastic serialization is clearly superior}.
+By moving from fixed raster-order prediction to randomized sequence prediction, keeping all else the same, we observe 20\% improvement in linear evaluation and $\sim$10\% in fine-tuning (Table~\ref{tab:serialization} CIFAR10).
+Improvements on ImageNet100 are more modest (3.67\% and $\sim$2\% respectively), but still significant and overall {\bf stochastic serialization is clearly superior}.